sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_us_accidents.md

 | | Civil_Twilight | Shows the daylight condition (day or night) based on [civil twilight](#). | Yes |
 | | Nautical_Twilight | Shows the daylight condition (day or night) based on [nautical twilight](#). | Yes |
 | | Astronomical_Twilight | Shows the daylight condition (day or night) based on [astronomical twilight](#). | Yes |

-## Coverage
-The data coverage is country-wide.
-Following diagram shows the current data distribution over all the states.

 ## Applications of Dataset
 US-Accidents can be used for numerous applications such as real-time accident prediction, studying accident hotspot locations, casualty analysis and extracting cause and effect rules to predict accidents, or studying the impact of precipitation or other environmental stimuli on accident occurrence.